mithranm/portfolio/content/projects/05-patriot-hacks-2023.md

 imageAlt: "HoneyCar project display"
 order: 5
 projectUrl: "https://devpost.com/software/honeycar"
-tags: ["Hackathon", "Web Development", "Team Project"]
+tags: ["Hackathon", "Web Development", "Arduino", "Python"]
 ---

 HoneyCar was our team's project for PatriotHacks 2023, where we [briefly describe what HoneyCar does or the problem it solves].